Can You Put Vinegar in a Steam Mop?

 Dupray Steam Cleaners

-Dupray advise to only use vinegar in their steam cleaners during the maintenance and descaling process.
+Dupray advises only using vinegar in their steam cleaners during maintenance and descaling.

-With regards to filling the boiler tank of the steamer, Dupray advise that adding anything other than water to the boiler tank will void the warranty.
-The official wording is of the warranty is:
+Regarding filling the boiler tank of the steamer, Dupray advises that adding anything other than water to the boiler tank will void the warranty.
+The official wording of the warranty is:

 THE WARRANTY IS VOID: …if the product was used with other substances besides water in the water chamber;